 What is the 15/3 Credit Card Payment Hack?

 The 15/3 credit card payment hack is a strategy for credit optimization.
 You need to make two credit card payments per month.
 Just like the name (15/3), one payment 15 days before your statement date and a second one 3 days before it.

 How do 15 and 3 credit hacks work?

-Now you’re on your credit card account, it usually closes around the same day to every single month.
-Let’s just pretend this is the 24 on your closing date:
+Now you’re on your credit card account, it usually closes around the same day every single month.
+Let’s just pretend the 24 is your closing date:

-Your credit card company will report to the credit bureaus, if you’ve been active in this month and how much you owe in this month.
-The effort here is to go in there before the reporting date and change your balance in your credit card by paying it all up.
+Your credit card company will report to the credit bureaus if you’ve been active and you owe them this month.
+The effort here is to go in there before the reporting date and change your balance on your credit card by paying it all up.

-Normally your credit card will have a closing date and then they’ll send out the bill a few days later.
-Then after you get the bill it will be due a few weeks later after that, normally you would pay maybe sometime right on the due date, or couple weeks later (Red area on the picture above).
+Normally, your credit card will have a closing date and then they’ll send out the bill a few days later.
+Then after you get the bill it will be due a few weeks later after that, normally you would pay maybe sometimes right on the due date, or couple of weeks later (Red area on the picture above).

-Even if you pay your bills in full and on time every single month, you can still benefit from this method, because you’re going to have a certain amount of utilization in your credit card.
+Even if you pay your bills in full and on time every single month, you can still benefit from this method, because you’re going to have a certain amount of utilization on your credit card.
 And if you can get that to zero you’ll actually boost your credit score.

 Here’s a hypothetical model of what I think it’s going on with the credit utilization

 The point here is that the more you utilize your credit card, the more balanced you carry, and the more it’s going to negatively affect your credit score.